If William Shakespeare didn’t write Shakespeare, then who did?

 However, while the Stanleys were renowned for their patronage of the theatrical arts, except for a cryptic reference by a Jesuit spy who described Stanley as ‘busied only in penning comedies for the common players’ there is no evidence that he ever wrote plays or poetry and although he outlived Shakespeare by many years, no later writings by him have come to light.
 However, as his family seat was burned down during the Civil War, his writings, if they existed, may have been destroyed in the fire.

-As a young Cambridge graduate, widely read and deeply immersed in the classics, yet rebellious and original, Marlowe took the London stage by storm in 1587 with his first play, Tamburlaine the Great, which was soon followed by a sequel and several more ground-breaking plays including Edward II and The Rich Jew of Malta.
+As a young Cambridge graduate, widely read and deeply immersed in the classics, yet rebellious and original, Marlowe took the London stage by storm in 1587 with his first play, Tamburlaine the Great, which was soon followed by a sequel and several more ground-breaking plays including Edward II and The Rich Jew of Malta. (see A Sound Machiavel: The Plays of Christopher Marlowe)

 In his biography In Search of Shakespeare, Michael Wood writes, ‘Shakespeare the poet was obsessed by concealment, role-playing and illusion… In Ovid, the supreme poet of illusion found a soulmate for life.’
 As a published translator of Ovid’s poetry, believed to be a spy and a rumoured homosexual, Marlowe could also be described in the same terms.